Kyle-Sinclair/AsterboidsCore/README.md

 ![alt text](https://github.com/Kyle-Sinclair/AsterboidsCore/blob/main/Assets/Screenshots/10000%20boids%20timeline%20view.png).

-We can try sorting out the jobs to be scheduled into distinct called phases of the frame, coordinated from a manager class
+We can try sorting out the jobs to be scheduled into distinct called phases of the frame, coordinated from a manager class.
+Each phase has a distinct responsibility, with the first storing which asterboid indexes are now "dead", and then the early phase scheduling the boid direction calculation job.
+The last phase then calls the other two jobs that rely on the boid direction job.

 ![alt text](https://github.com/Kyle-Sinclair/AsterboidsCore/blob/main/Assets/Screenshots/Logical%20boids.png).

+Sadly, this does not cause any improvements in speed.
+In all likelihood given the complexity of the boid steering calculation, this job probably cannot be compressed any further without exploring methods such as vectorisation.

+Rendering and physics are also becoming bottlenecks, so exploring GPU instanced meshes and ECS' collisiion system would probably also become more realistic methods for moving forward.